yedoka/CG32_AA/README.md

 Computer Graphics repository

-To install dependencies a project write "npm install" in terminal Start project at localhost with "npx vite"
+To install dependencies a project write "npm install" in terminal <br />
+Start project at localhost with "npx vite"